🎉 Prediction Exams and May 2024 Past Paper Solutions are now available! 📚 Study Sessions Recordings here!

 IB Physics

-IB Physics is a rigorous high school course covering the content of a university-level introductory physics class, generally taught over two years.
-Students cultivate their understanding and skills in physics through inquiry-based, hands-on practical investigations and quantitative problem-solving in preparation for externally assessed final exams taken at the end of the second year.
+International Baccalaureate Physics is a rigorous high school course covering the content of a university-level introductory physics class customarily taught over a two-year period.
+Students develop their understanding and skills in physics through inquiry-based, hands-on practical investigations and conceptually based problem-solving in preparation for externally assessed final exams taken at the end of the second year.

 Course Structure and Content

-IB Physics can be taken at either Standard or Higher Level.
-Higher Level Physics students learn all of the content and skills expected at Standard Level, as well as additional HL-only topics.
-Topics examined at Standard Level include Mechanics, Thermal Physics, Waves and Oscillations, and more.
-Higher Level Students study additional topics, including Wave Phenomena, Fields, Electromagnetic Induction, and Quantum and Nuclear Physics.
-Both Standard and Higher Level Physics students also choose one of four optional topics, known as the Options, to study.
-These Options include Relativity, Engineering Physics, Optics, and Astrophysics.
+IB Physics can be taken at either the Standard or Higher Level.
+Higher-Level physics students learn all of the content and skills expected at the Standard Level and additional HL-only content.
+Both Standard-Level and Higher-Level students complete the internally assessed Independent Investigation, a report on an independently selected, designed, and analyzed experiment of their choice.
+The course is structured into several content areas.
+Topics examined at both Standard and Higher Levels include Mechanics, Thermal Physics, Waves and Oscillations, Electricity, Nuclear Physics, and more.
+Higher Level students study additional topics, including Wave Phenomena, Fields and Potential, Electromagnetic Induction, and Quantum Physics.

 At the end of the program, all SL and HL Physics students sit the IB Physics examinations.
 The examinations consist of three independent papers containing a variety of questions and problems on different aspects of the syllabus.
 In Paper 1, students attempt a set of challenging multiple-choice questions spanning the entire syllabus, except for the options.
 Paper 2 contains a series of written short answer and extended response questions on the same material.
 Finally, Paper 3 contains two sections.
 In Section A, students will find data-based questions evaluating student understanding of important experimental procedures and data analysis, including uncertainty and error.
 Section B contains short-answer and extended-response questions from all four Options, although students are expected to answer questions from only their chosen Option.